rmanivannan/nodejs-mongodb-rest-api/README.md

 ##Prerequisites

- - GIT, if not you have Download as zip option (Thanks to github)
+ - GIT, if not you may use Download as zip option (Thanks to github)
  - Nodejs
  - Mongodb
     - if it is taking more time to setup MongoDB, use online DB(https://mlab.com), there is free plan ☺
  - REST Client Tool (POST Mastor tool - Chrome plugin)
  - Of course javascript knowledge

-You are ready to explore this !!!
+Now, You are ready to explore this !!!

 ##Steps to setup this application